Vivet-Software/Vivet.AI/README.md

 ### ⛔ Error Handling
 - Errors encountered during request processing (e.g., AI model failures, validation issues, or deserialization errors) are surfaced consistently across all services.
-- When an error occurs in the AI model, an **`AiException`** is thrown containing the error message.
+- When an error occurs in the AI model, an **`AiException`** is set on the response containing the error message.
-- Developers can catch these exceptions to handle failures programmatically and log error details.
+- Developers can check these exceptions and handle failures programmatically and log error details accordingly.
+- When an error happens in validation, and exception is thrown.
 <br />

 ### 💰 Token & Performance Tracking